Physical therapy for bone fractures in Lakeview, Illinois

 Is physical therapy covered by insurance?

-At Luna, we accept a variety of insurance plans and handle the benefits verification process seamlessly.
-Rest assured, your co-pay with Luna will consistently align with the specified amount in your insurance plan for a PT clinic visit.
-We gladly accept all major insurances and Medicare.
+Luna works with a wide range of insurance plans, managing the benefits verification process on your behalf.
+When you choose Luna, your co-pay will always match the exact amount specified by your insurance plan for visiting a PT clinic.
+We're proud to accept all major insurances and Medicare.

 Is there a waiting list for new patients?

-Not at all—we aim to ensure that patients can easily commence their physical therapy with us!
-New patients are always welcome, and for most, their first at-home physical therapy appointment can be scheduled within just 48 hours of signing up.
-Our therapists are available from 6:30 am to 8:30 pm, seven days a week, providing the flexibility you need.
+Absolutely not—we strive to make it effortless for patients to begin their physical therapy journey!
+At Luna, we're always ready to welcome new patients, and for most, the first at-home physical therapy appointment can be scheduled within just 48 hours of signing up.
+Our dedicated therapists are available from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?